Table of Contents

 Type of Human Resource Management Strategy to Be Adopted

-Considering the nature of the company, the best approach to human resource management will be geocentric.
+Considering the nature of the company, the best approach to HRM will be geocentric.
 This strategy ensures that the job positions are assigned to individuals who are best suited for them from the home country, the host country, the third-country nationals, or a mix thereof (Steers & Nardon, 2006).
 Being a multinational company, it should do everything possible that a mix of these three types of employees fit.
 Through this strategy, the company strives to conduct business globally while benefit from the common communication practices of different countries.
 Employees should, therefore, be recruited from all these countries considering their skills to perform the company’s operations requirements.

 Reasoning